-Sojourner Truth (born Isabella Baumfree, c.
-1797 to November 26, 1883) was an African-American abolitionist and women's rights activist best-known for her speech on racial inequalities, "Ain't I a Woman?", delivered extemporaneously in 1851 at the Ohio Women's Rights Convention.
+Sojourner Truth was an African-American abolitionist and women's rights activist best-known for her speech on racial inequalities, "Ain't I a Woman?", delivered extemporaneously in 1851 at the Ohio Women's Rights Convention.

 Truth was born into slavery but escaped with her infant daughter to freedom in 1826.
 She devoted her life to the abolitionist cause and helped to recruit black troops for the Union Army.
 Although Truth began her career as an abolitionist, the reform causes she sponsored were broad and varied, including prison reform, property rights and universal suffrage.

-Historians estimate that Sojourner Truth was likely born around 1797; Truth's date of birth was not recorded, as was typical of children born into slavery.
-She was born Isabella Baumfree in the town of Swartekill, in Ulster County, New York.
+Historians estimate that Truth (born Isabella Baumfree) was likely born around 1797 in the town of Swartekill, in Ulster County, New York.
+However Truth's date of birth was not recorded, as was typical of children born into slavery.

-Sojourner Truth was one of as many as 12 children born to James and Elizabeth Baumfree.
-Her father, James Baumfree, was a slave captured in modern-day Ghana; Elizabeth Baumfree, also known as Mau-Mau Bet, was the daughter of slaves from Guinea.
+Truth was one of as many as 12 children born to James and Elizabeth Baumfree.
+Her father, James Baumfree, was a slave captured in modern-day Ghana.
+Her mother, Elizabeth Baumfree, also known as Mau-Mau Bet, was the daughter of slaves from Guinea.

 The Baumfree family was owned by Colonel Hardenbergh, and lived at the colonel's estate in Esopus, New York, 95 miles north of New York City.
 The area had once been under Dutch control, and both the Baumfrees and the Hardenbaughs spoke Dutch in their daily lives.